-• -P:

-Optional flag to set all ports to promiscuous mode so that packets are accepted regardless of the packet's Ethernet MAC destination address.
-Without this option, only packets with the Ethernet MAC destination address set to the Ethernet address of the port are accepted.
+- -P: Set all ports to promiscuous mode so that packets are accepted regardless of the packet's Ethernet MAC destination address.
+Without this option, only packets with the Ethernet MAC destination address set to the Ethernet address of the port are accepted. - -p PORTMASK: Hexadecimal bitmask of ports to configure. - -config="(port,lcore\rx, lcore\tx[,lcore\kthread, ...]) [, port,lcore\rx, lcore\tx[,lcore\kthread, ...]]": Determines which lcores of RX, TX, kernel thread are mapped to which ports.